 Customers tend to engage more around content that is interesting, educational, entertaining and its simply offering value than just with product pages that ask for their money.

-Choose your goals – before you start developing the content marketing strategy of your eCommerce business you should always consider what your goals are.
+Before you start developing the content marketing strategy of your ecommerce business you should always consider what your goals are.

 Are you looking for more traffic, engagement, higher conversions or brand awareness?